ytmytm/plus4-burstcart/README.md

 The GAL firmware fixes VIA's address at `$FDA0-$FDAF` range.

+### CPLD

+The CPLD firmware is also provided as a compiled JEDEC file [`CIA.jed`](burstcart-cpld/hdl/ciasdr-hdl/cia.jed).

+The source code is written in Verilog for XILINX ISE.
+All the project files are provided in [`ciasdr-hdl`](burstcart-cpld/hdl/ciasdr-hdl).

+The firmware fixes CPLD address at `$FD90-$FD9F` range.

+## Software

 ### EPROM

-The GAL chip does not have enough space to support 64K ROMs as C1/C2 cartridges, so only 32K is visible to the computer at any given time as C1.
+The GAL chip on the VIA version does not have enough space to support 64K ROMs as C1/C2 cartridges, so only 32K is visible to the computer at any given time as C1.

 You can use 32K chips; for the 64K version, the 32K banks can be selected using a switch connected to JP4.

+The CPLD version can address both C1 and C2 cartridges, so all 64K is available.

 The **[Parobek](https://github.com/ytmytm/plus4-parobek)** project provides a ROM that supports various fastloaders for BurstCart: